-See my baby.
+See my boy.
 Please see him.
 Imagine if he was rescued and brought into a family where he could get love and care.
-He could get services to meet his sensory needs.
-I just know he could learn to communicate.
-He has so much potential!!
-No doubt it would be a difficult road to walk, and the adoptive family would need to be prepared to devote a lot of time to Aaron, but oh my, it would be so worth it!
+No doubt it will be a difficult road to walk, and the adoptive family will need to be prepared to devote a lot of time to Aaron, but oh my, it will be so worth it!
 To watch him come to life would be an absolute miracle to behold.
 The parents who get that privilege are blessed indeed.
 I know from experience. 🙂

 So, please pray and please share.
 Please pause and ask the Lord how you should respond to Aaron.
 Don’t dismiss him because he sounds difficult, please.
 He is made in the image of God and he will bring blessing and joy to some lucky family’s home.
 Maybe yours?